KevinH45/KevinH45/README.md

 - [SLINGSHOT](https://slingshotahead.com/) Verified

 ## Experience
-- Director of Python Curriculum Development at Neuracode, an educational non-profit with a focus on machine-learning
+- Director of Python Curriculum Development at Neuracode, an educational non-profit with a focus on machine-learning.
-- Programmer for Robotiators 888, a FIRST Robotics Team
+- Programmer for Robotiators 888, a FIRST Robotics Team.

 ## Contact Me:
 - Email me at greenbrown489@gmail.com